 - Existing BMM keywords use the updated phrase matching behaviour.

-- You do not need to add the same keywords in phrase match to continue serving.
+- You don't need to add the same keywords in phrase match in order to continue serving.

 - In the past, it was possible to add the BMM modifier to a subset of the terms in a keyword, and the other terms would operate like a broad-match.
 These partially modified keywords now behave entirely as a phrase match.